 1.5 hours from JFK on A Express train

 1 hour from LGA on A Express train and M60 bus

 5 minutes from 3 different parks

-Inwood is a friendly place to stay with everything from quaint coffee shops, hip restaurants, Irish pubs, Latin night clubs and the only original old-wood forest left in New York City.
-You will find plenty to do while you're here, but it is also a great respite after a day with the crowds and frenetic pace in downtown Manhattan.
+Inwood is a friendly place to stay with everything from quaint coffee shops, hip restaurants, Irish pubs, Latin night clubs and the only original old-wood forest left in Manhattan.
+You'll find plenty to do here, but it's a great respite after a day with the crowds and frenetic pace in downtown Manhattan.

 My apartment has two bedrooms.
 I sleep in one bedroom.
 You will stay in the other, which is a large, private room with a door.
 There is an queen-sized real bed and a queen-sized air mattress with a memory foam topper, which both sleep two people.
 There are even quilts that I made myself to sleep under.